cloudflare/cfssl/README.md

 In Go 1.6, this works out of the box.

-#### Installing pre-Go 1.5
+#### Installing pre-Go 1.6

+With a Go 1.5 installation, CFSSL will still probably build.
+However, the test system uses [`golint`](https://github.com/golang/lint), which no longer works on Go 1.5.
+As our test suite can't cover Go 1.5 anymore, we no longer support it.

 With a Go 1.4 or earlier installation, you won't be able to install the latest version of CFSSL.
 However, you can checkout the `1.1.0` release and build that.

 ```
 git clone -b 1.1.0 https://github.com/cloudflare/cfssl.git $GOPATH/src/github.com/cloudflare/cfssl